 (A Resources page has been created, including biographical information about Daisy Peterson Sweeney, such as videos, a sampling of media and social media links, links related to the story of her life and work and Montreal’s history by decade.)

-Today, we celebrate the 102nd anniversary of the birth of Daisy Peterson Sweeney, who was recently included in an online…
+Today, May 7th, 2023, we celebrate the 103rd anniversary of the birth of Daisy Peterson Sweeney!
+Over the last year,…